jbejjani2022/es-fine-tuning-paper/README.md

 - Conciseness (ES): see slurm/train_conciseness.sh and slurm/conciseness_es_eval.sh
 - Conciseness (GRPO): see slurm/conciseness_grpo_eval.sh and GRPO configs
 - Countdown (ES): see slurm/train_countdown.sh and slurm/countdown_eval.sh
-- Countdown (accelerated): see slurm/train_accl_countdown.sh and slurm/countdown_accl_eval.sh
+- Countdown (ES accelerated): see slurm/train_accl_countdown.sh
 - Alignment (ES with external scorer): see alignment/README.md
+- Perturbation robustness: see slurm/perturbation_robustness_eval.sh

 ## Project context

-Motivated by the authors’ claim that ES can match or exceed RL methods like GRPO in sample efficiency, long-horizon robustness, and reduced reward hacking, we:
+Motivated by the authors' claim that ES can match or exceed RL methods like GRPO in sample efficiency, long-horizon robustness, and reduced reward hacking, we:
 - Reproduce the main results (Countdown accuracy; Conciseness reward/KL)
 - Add alignment experiments using Safe-RLHF unified models (reward/cost)
 - Compare ES and RL behavior qualitatively and under perturbations
+- Evaluate robustness by measuring reward degradation and KL divergence when model parameters are perturbed with Gaussian noise at different scales

 ## Citation